weishengwu/eShopOnContainers---msft/Architecture.md

 For those explicit communications gRPC is used (instead of HTTP/JSON). gRPC is a RPC-based protocol that have great performance and low bandwidth usage, making it the best candidate for internal microservices communication.

+More information about gRPC and eShopOnContainers can be found [here](./gRPC.md)

 ## API Gateways

 The architecture also includes an implementation of the API Gateway pattern and Backend-For-Front-End (BFF), to publish simplified APIs and include additional security measures for hiding/securing the internal microservices from the client apps or outside consumers.